Pennsylvania gaming enthusiasts have been patiently waiting for legal online gaming–and it’s finally beginning to unroll.

 Presque Isle Downs opens its retail sportsbook on June 1.

-Doug Harbach, communications director for the PGCB, told Legal Sports Report, any one of the above operators would begin testing soon.
+Doug Harbach, communications director for the PGCB, told Legal Sports Report operators would begin testing soon.

 “We expect to begin live testing of the online sports betting app for at least one of the approved casino vendors within the next two-three weeks,” Harbach said.